sliverc/rbtree/README.rst

            /* This node has at least one nil node, delete is simple. */ y = node;
        else {
-           /* We need to find another node for deletion that as
+           /* We need to find another node for deletion that has only one child.
-            * only one child.
-This is tree-next. */ y = right(node);
+            * This is tree-next. */
+           y = right(node);
            while(left(y) != nil)
                y = left(y);